jameshughes89/cs101/CONTRIBUTING.md

 * Recursion
 * Searching and Sorting Algorithms

-Topics at a similar level that are considered out of scope may be:
-* General Inserts/Removals from a Tree
-* Self-Balancing Trees
-* Graphs
-* Graph Algorithms
-* Hashing/Maps

-Although no programming language is a learning objective, Java-*isms* are presented where necessary.
-Additional Java design ideas are welcome, but keep them simple enough to be accessible for the level of student.
+Although no programming language is a learning objective, Python-*isms* are presented where necessary.
+Additional Python design ideas are welcome, but keep them simple enough to be accessible for the level of student.

 ## Content Categories